 Stephanie Toomey-Johnson: In the military, it’s a pretty direct kind of delivery a lot of the times.
 Receiving and giving information, we’re just very direct.
 And then, in the civilian world, navigating how to best speak to your audience can be helpful and then how some people receive feedback.
 I’m someone that appreciates very direct commentary or leadership, but if you’re put in a place of leadership to kind of understand how to speak to a broader range of personnel, [it] can be very helpful in the civilian world.

-Tanya Ott: Just one of the many lessons Stephanie Toomey-Johnson learned in her program.
+Tanya Ott: Just one of the many lessons Stephanie Toomey-Johnson learned in her programme.
 She’s now a mentor, giving back to the next generation of vets making the transition.

 Tanya Ott: My guests today were Stephanie Toomey-Johnson, Nate Herman, and Sean Passmore.

-Tanya Ott: You can learn more about Wells Fargo’s programs for veterans and now military spouses at https://www.wellsfargo.com/about/careers/veterans/.
+Tanya Ott: You can learn more about Wells Fargo’s programmes for veterans and now military spouses at https://www.wellsfargo.com/about/careers/veterans/.

 We’re on Twitter at @deloitteinsight and you’ll find me at @tanyaott1.
 Thanks for listening and have a great day!

-The Deloitte Center for Financial Services, which supports the organization's US Financial Services practice, provides insight and research to assist senior-level decision makers within banks, capital markets firms, investment managers, insurance carriers, and real estate organizations.
+The Deloitte Center for Financial Services, which supports the organisation's US Financial Services practice, provides insight and research to assist senior-level decision makers within banks, capital markets firms, investment managers, insurance carriers and real estate organisations.
 The Center is staffed by a group of professionals with a wide array of in-depth industry experiences as well as cutting-edge research and analytical skills.
-Through our research, roundtables, and other forms of engagement, we seek to be a trusted source for relevant, timely, and reliable insights.
+Through our research, roundtables, and other forms of engagement, we seek to be a trusted source for relevant, timely and reliable insights.